Elnurk/SmartStorageMonitor/README.md

 # SmartStorageMonitor

-SmartStorageMonitor is an Arduino-based smart storage system designed to monitor and manage environmental conditions and inventory in a storage room or warehouse.
-The project consists of two firmware variants for different hardware setups.
+SmartStorageMonitor is an Arduino-based smart storage system designed to monitor environmental conditions and inventory in a storage room or warehouse.

 ## Features